rankun203/llm-proxy/README.md

 For SLURM usage:

-- SSH access to compute nodes
+- SSH access from compute node to current node
 - Proper SSH key setup for password-less authentication

 ## Development